RagexPrince683/Handmade-Guns-Overdrive-notdeadedition/README.md

 # Installing the mod
 Download "HMGEX-14.5" and put it into the mods folder.
 Then download "handmadeguns_Packs" and put it into your main minecraft directory (where your saves,config,and mods folder is stored)

+# Use on servers:
+Using this mod on servers requires the vecmath file provided on curseforge.
+You can find that file [here](https://www.curseforge.com/linkout?remoteUrl=https%253a%252f%252frepo1.maven.org%252fmaven2%252fjavax%252fvecmath%252fvecmath%252f1.5.2%252fvecmath-1.5.2.jar)